kn9ts/frodo/README.md

 ## Middleware/Application Filters
-**Owh Yeah!** Ofcos you saw `filters or MiddleWare` added just before we initialized the server.
-So you can Create a folder named filter and declare your MiddleWare there, for example the above MiddleWare would look like This when declared in a file inside the `filters` folder.
+**Owh Yeah!** Ofcourse you saw `Filters or MiddleWare` added just before we initialized the server.
+So you can create a folder named `filter` and declare your MiddleWare there, for example the above `filter.MiddleWare` would look like this when declared in a file inside the `filters` folder.

 ```go
 package filters